IranDec/wordpress/README.md

 ### **License**

 This plugin is open-source and distributed under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute it as per the terms of the license.

----

-Let me know if you'd like additional details or changes to the documentation! 😊